Free Codicil

 Common challenges to proper execution include:

-• Insufficient mental capacity: The testator made the change while suffering from a cognitive disorder, such as dementia.
+• Insufficient mental capacity (e.g., someone believes you made the change while suffering from a cognitive disorder, such as dementia)

-• Undue influence or coercion: A third-party manipulated the testator into writing the Codicil or forged the document.
+• Undue influence or coercion (e.g., a third-party manipulated you into writing the Codicil or forged the document)

 In any situation, the onus is on the challenger to prove their case to a court, and this can be a costly and lengthy legal battle.